kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

   - `workloadbuilder` compilation: `Basic` vs `Gang` policy, and that topology constraints, disruption mode (single/all), and resourceClaims are mapped into the generated `Workload`/ `PodGroup`; that a `Job` builds a flat single-node tree via the shared `WorkloadInput`/`WorkloadItemForJob` helpers.
+A compilation error fails the Job with reason `FailedWorkloadCompilation` and creates no pods.
   - A `Basic` `Workload`/`PodGroup` is created for a Job with `spec.scheduling` omitted.
   - pod creation includes the correct `schedulingGroup`.
   - Mutability/validation: updates to `spec.scheduling.schedulingPolicy.gang.minCount` are allowed; updates to
-    any other `spec.scheduling` field are rejected. `spec.scheduling` with `spec.template.spec.schedulingGroup` is rejected on create and tolerated on update of an existing object.
+    any other `spec.scheduling` field are rejected. `spec.scheduling` with `spec.template.spec.schedulingGroup` is rejected on create and on update, unless the old object already had both.
   - `gang.minCount > spec.parallelism` is rejected on both create and update.
 A single
   request that raises `spec.parallelism` and `gang.minCount` together is accepted.
   - Feature gate disabled: `spec.scheduling` is dropped on create and no `Workload`/`PodGroup` is